2. User interfaces

 workspace.

-The list of workspaces allows to select a workspace among the
+The list of workspaces allows selecting a workspace among the

 one (default).